To further understand the theoretical basis for chromatography and to use spectroscopic techniques to identify organic compounds

 1. Describe the theory of and techniques used to separate organic components

-2. Explain how separation techniques are used in forensic science
+2. Explain how separation techniques are used in analytical sciences in a qualitative and quantitative manner.

-3. Analyse spectroscopic data to obtain plausible structures for unknown organic compounds
+4. Analyse spectroscopic data to obtain plausible structures for unknown organic compounds.

 Methods of separation; paper chromatography; column chromatography; chromatograms-integration, calibration, response factors; HPLC; GC; GC-MS; LC-MS. Thermodynamic and kinetic principles of separation.